-Where to set the schedule
+Where the schedule fields are

-Example: Antibiotic, 8 AM and 8 PM, Monday through Sunday, 2025-01-12 to 2025-01-19.
+Example: Antibiotic, 8:00am and 8:00pm, from 2025-01-12 to 2025-01-19.

 PRN medications